djcolon/helder_uk/content/about/index.md

 in discrete simulation using Delphi I started working part-time as a software developer at [Evry](https://www.evry.nl/), a provider of software for healthcare professionals.
 Under the supervision of the Lead Developer there I formalised my skills in a business environment.
-Thoughout the years I designed and implemented various sub-sections of the software, as well as a number of in-house web-based tools.
+Throughout the years I designed and implemented various sub-sections of the software, as well as a number of in-house web-based tools.